 Since starting a land fund in 2009, management has carefully crafted and assembled the assets and opportunities that comprise what is now Artisan Energy Corporation.

 We are off to an excellent start with proving wells drilled and producing or tested at Chip Lake, Ferrybank and Tomahawk.
 Company production peaked in July 2013 on a flush basis at 400 boe/day with our first 4 oil wells drilled at Chip Lake and Ferrybank.
-Current production is more stable at approximately 175 boe/day as no new wells have been brought on since that time.
-Now with a pending acquistion at Provost and a pending horizontal at Conrad Artisan is poised with a very attractive, low risk development oil well inventory in excess of 40 net locations.
-Subject to funding, at these four oil projects there is a very high degree of certainty that we can build over 2000 boe per day which is our near term strategy.
+Current production is more stable at approximately 135 boe/day as no new wells have been brought on since that time.
+Now with a pending horizontal at Conrad Artisan is poised with a very attractive, low risk development oil well inventory in excess of 30 net locations.
+Subject to funding, at these three oil projects there is a very high degree of certainty that we can build over 2000 boe per day which is our near term strategy.

 We are extremely pleased with the results of our first six wells and the prospects for near term rapid growth of the company’s oil production.